dtcenter/ufs-case-studies/docs/source/2019HaloweenStorm.rst

 2019 Halloween Storm
 =====================================

-The 2019 Halloween storm stroke the eastern U.S. cities with wind gusts, thunderstorms, and flash flooding.
+The 2019 Halloween storm struck the eastern U.S. cities with wind gusts, thunderstorms, and flash flooding.

 ..............................
 Model Configuration and Datasets